dylans0ng/dylans0ng.github.io/_posts/2023-05-31-make-a-breaking-bad-heatmap-in-power-bi.md

 # Make a Breaking Bad Heatmap in Power BI
 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/734fa027-7938-4278-aaf0-bb586446813a)

-make a table of contents that shows each section with the end result

 ## Introduction
 Breaking Bad is one of the **top rated TV shows**, so I decided to make **a heatmap** that shows the IMDB ratings for each episode in the 5 seasons.

-In this post, I'll quickly show you how to **easily make this heatmap**, and you'll learn how to **create a matrix** and **apply color formatting** to the values inside the matrix.
+In this post, I'll quickly show you how to **make this heatmap**, and you'll learn how to **create a matrix** and **apply color formatting** to the values inside the matrix.

-I'll be using Power BI to make this visual, but at the end of this post, I'll show you how you can build the same thing in Excel.
+I'll be using Power BI to make this visual, but at the end of this post, I'll show you how you can **build the same thing in Excel**.

 ## Where I got the Data
 I did not make this dataset myself.
-Thank you so much to whoever compiled all the information on each Breaking Bad Episode: https://www.kaggle.com/datasets/varpit94/breaking-bad-tv-show-all-seasons-episodes-data
+Thank you so much to whoever compiled all the information on each Breaking Bad episode: https://www.kaggle.com/datasets/varpit94/breaking-bad-tv-show-all-seasons-episodes-data

 ## Preparing the Data
 Before I start making the visual, I need to clean up the data by getting rid of any unncessary columns.
-Now, when import the data from your local computer onto Power BI, make sure to hit "**Transform Data**".
+Now, when you import the data from your local computer onto Power BI, make sure to hit "**Transform Data**".

 This will open up the **Power Query Editor**, which should look like this:
 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/de471d3d-6911-4cb1-8cb8-77cbe9dc6f22)